Constitution

 Section 1: Composition

-The maximum number of senators from any single college or administrative area shall be five.
+The maximum number of senators from any single constituent area shall be ten.

 There shall be seven possible non-voting members representing university organizations:

-- One representative from the Student Government Association.
+3. One representative from the Undergraduate Student Senate.

-- One representative from the Graduate Student Assembly.
+4. One representative from the Graduate and Professional Student Senate.

 In forming the membership, the Executive Committee shall be sensitive to the inclusion of employees who are representative of the various types of salaried staff and non-student wage employees, occupational classifications, and organizational units.
-The staff associations shall be responsible for maintaining an equitable representation of the various types of salaried staff and non‑student wage employees, occupational classifications, and departmental units within their areas.
+The Executive Committee shall be responsible for maintaining an equitable representation of the various types of salaried staff and non-student wage employees, occupational classifications, and departmental units within the constituent areas.

 Section 2: Term of Membership

-- Transfer of a member from one staff association to another shall result in the replacement of that individual by the elected alternate until the staff association designates a permanent replacement.
+2. Transfer of a member from one constituent area to another shall result in the replacement of that individual by an at-large alternate until the constituent area designates a permanent replacement.

-- Movement of a member from one occupational classification to another or from Classified Staff to University Staff within the same staff association shall not affect his/her unexpired term on the Staff Senate.
+3. Movement of a member from one occupational classification to another or from Classified Staff to University Staff within the same constituent area shall not affect his/her unexpired term on the Staff Senate.

 Section 3: Elections